Generic name: tocilizumab [ TOE-si-LIZ-oo-mab ]

 runny or stuffy nose, sinus pain, sore throat;

 pain, swelling, burning, or irritation where an injection was given.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 What other drugs will affect tocilizumab?

-any other medicines to treat rheumatoid arthritis, such as abatacept, adalimumab, anakinra, certolizumab, etanercept, golimumab, infliximab, or rituximab.
+adalimumab, certolizumab, golimumab, infliximab, or rituximab.

 More about tocilizumab